 - Consultation with the workforce

 The campaign was rolled out successfully.
-For the duration of the extended roster, there were no reported incidents that in any way contributed to by worker fatigue.
+For the duration of the extended roster, there were no reported incidents that in any way contributed to worker fatigue.
 Workers and managers at all levels indicated they had experienced an increase in their awareness and knowledge of fatigue management.
-TMS’s infield Safety and Fatigue Consultant observed a noticeable cultural shift, which was demonstrated through managers and supervisors becoming noticeably more accepting and cooperative of the ongoing fatigue management practices that were implemented throughout the campaign.
+TMS’ infield Safety and Fatigue Consultant observed a noticeable cultural shift, which was demonstrated through managers and supervisors becoming noticeably more accepting and cooperative of the ongoing fatigue management practices that were implemented throughout the campaign.
 Approximately 70% of control measures that were recommended as a result of the Fatigue Risk Assessment were implemented with the aim of mitigating the fatigue risks identified.
 An improvement in regulatory compliance in relation to fatigue management was noted.
-Updates were made to the existing Fatigue Management Procedures, which will be of benefit on future projects.
-Overall, in an industry that has long been accustomed to excessive production pressures, along with a high risk operating environment, the Fatigue Management Campaign played a significant role in minimising the risk of fatigue and maintaining a safe work environment.
+Updates were made to the existing Fatigue Management Procedures, which will be of benefit to future projects.
+Overall, in an industry that has long been accustomed to excessive production pressures, along with a high-risk operating environment, the Fatigue Management Campaign played a significant role in minimising the risk of fatigue and maintaining a safe work environment.